MIDDLE SCHOOL BATTLE OF THE BOOKS OVERVIEW

 -

-Additionally, the Library plans to do a special presentation of the check and/or Trophy with the winning team in front of the school or their classmates, recognizing their hard work and alignment with the school's commitment to academic excellence.
+Additionally, the Library plans to present the check and/or Trophy to the winning team in front of the school or their classmates, recognizing their hard work and alignment with the school's commitment to academic excellence.

 -